Endoscopic Nerve Rhizotomy (Radiofrequency)

-Endoscopic Nerve Rhizotomy is a highly effective yet minimally invasive procedure for the treatment of low back, upper back and neck pain caused by arthritis.
+This is a highly effective yet minimally invasive procedure for the treatment of back pain caused by arthritis.

 Endoscopic Radiofrequency Ablation - Post Operative Instructions

-Incision Care: If there is a dressing, you may remove it on the morning after surgery BEFORE your shower.
-If Surgical Glue is used expect it will slowly peel off within 14 days.
-Please call us with any changes or concerns such as: redness, swelling or drainage at incision site, or temperature greater than 101°.
-(Clear liquid drainage in the first 24 hours is normal).
+Incision Care: If there is a dressing, you may remove it on the morning after surgery BEFORE you shower.
+If surgical glue is used expect it will slowly peel off within 14 days.
+Please call us with any changes or concerns such as:

 Restrictions: None